ULTRA-TRAIL CAPE TOWN

 VOLUNTEER SIGN UP INFORMATION

-We value the role our all our volunteers play in UTCT, so we’ve put together some basic information to provide you with all you will need regarding working on the event.
-Before you sign up as a volunteer, please read through this document so you have an understanding of the roles and responsibilities around volunteering.
+We have put together some basic information to provide you with details on working on the event.
+Before you sign up as a volunteer, please read through the information to understand the roles and responsibilities of volunteering.

-Being a volunteer at the Ultra-trail Cape Town requires a special kind of person.
-Yes, you need to love running and being outdoors, but you also need to understand that it is a long day out there and that signing up is a commitment not to be taken lightly.
-We rely heavily on our volunteers and it’s a serious responsibility - last minute cancellations throw the team out - it’s not cool unless you have a
+We are looking for hard-working, dedicated people who love running and being outdoors.
+You also need to understand that it is a long day and that signing up is a commitment not to be taken lightly.
+We rely on our volunteers and it is a serious responsibility - last-minute cancellations throw the team out - it is not cool unless you have a valid reason!

 There are various roles we are looking to fill so please make sure you indicate your preference when you sign up:

 ● Route Markers - Full days Wednesday 23 Nov, Thursday 24 Nov, Friday 25 Nov and Saturday 26 Nov.

 ● Forerunners - Friday 25 Nov, Saturday 26 Nov & Sunday 28 Nov.

 ● Sweeps - Friday 25 Nov, Saturday 27 Nov & Sunday 28 Nov.

 ● Registration Staff - Wednesday 23 Nov, Thursday 24 Nov & Friday 27 Nov.